 All this led to countless performances at home and abroad, including during the renowned Oxford International Song Festival(GB).
 Vincent is also a returning singer at the International Lied Festival Zeist (NL) and the International Lied Festival Vocallis (NL).

 Vincent has a preference for romantic song, especially Schubert, but feels at home in all styles, including contemporary song.
 He therefore works closely with composers, some of whom have even dedicated songs to Vincent.
-He is a member of the Schola Maastricht, an ensemble specialized in Gregorian chant, and is organist/conductor of the St. Bartholomeus Church in Eckelrade.
+He is a member of the Schola Maastricht, an ensemble specialized in Gregorian chant, and is organist/conductor of both the St. Peter’s Church in Maastricht and the St. Bartholomeus Church in Eckelrade.
 He is also a cantor/organist at the St. Martin's Church in Gronsveld.

 In 2023, Vincent founded a foundation for the art of singing, the J.M.
 Vogl-stichting.
 Named after the famous singer, friend and supporter of Schubert, the foundation aims to provide a platform for the art of singing, in particular song, and to support promising talents in their careers.